 - Beverage cartons (liquid cartonboard) — Tetra Pak-style cartons

-- Other — composite materials, ceramics, wood used as primary packaging
+- Other / non-recyclable — composite materials, ceramics, and wood used as primary packaging, which fall into the top fee band

 Reporting Frequency and Deadlines